 Our module supports lazy load and parameters can be configured in its Image Lazy Load section.

 The option Preload first N images specifies the number of images that can be loaded at once.
 The goal is to ensure that the maximum number of images that are visible in the browser without scrolling are loaded and displayed immediately.

 In the mobile version, the number of visible images is lower than in its desktop counterpart.
 As a general rule, you should rely on the mobile version.

-Some images in the site menu can be visible only when the user hovers over that menu item.
-If your web page has such elements, use said option.
+Some images in the site menu can be visible only whe user hovers over that menu item.
+If your web page has such elements, use the option

 Do not use lazy load for images setting.
 This option adds patterns for parts inside the